 Gradually, Egyptians took their culture and their gods to Kerma, and in a few centuries the assimilated population had incorporated and accepted Egyptian spirituality, centering religious life around pilgrimages to the Temple of Amu in the Jebel Barkal mountain, the Egyptian southern border.

 The 25th dynasty had started, or as some historians call it, the era of black Pharaohs.

-African art – from rock art to modern era
+Online course – African art – from rock art to modern era

 During the course, you will learn about the history of African art , starting with rock art and those that are considered the first artistic manifestations of humanity until modern era and the influence of African art in European avant-garde artistic movements.

 - To know the manifestations of rock art and its importance for the history of humanity.

 - To know the great African civilizations, their artistic manifestations and their processes of cultural interaction.